 For example, if you travel at a constant 80 mph (or at 80 km/h), then the distance traveled while the second-hand sweeps to "80" (45 seconds) will be exactly 1 mile at 80 mph (or 1 kilometer at 80 km/h).

 Your chronograph has been tested for water resistance.
-It is safe for wear in a swimming pool, but not for scuba or ocean diving.
-The crown must be pushed in completely to ensure that the watch is water resistant.
+It is safe to wear in a swimming pool, but not for scuba or ocean diving.
+The crown must be pushed in completely to ensure that the watch is water-resistant.

 Accuracy and battery replacement